Social Impact

 • Delivered workplace training and implemented policies to help ensure a work environment free from all forms of discrimination and harassment.
 See our Human Rights Policy Statement.

 • To help ensure meaningful and consistent delivery of technical training, we created a position for a Technical Training Manager.
-This position will manage corporate technical training programs that align with our company’s current and future goals to help ensure the success of our employees in their current and potential future roles.
+This position manages corporate technical training programs that align with our company’s current and future goals to help ensure the success of our employees in their current and potential future roles.

 • Developed numerous video materials and resources to enhance support of our employee onboarding and external recruitment efforts.